adammgross2/adamgrossphotography/about/index.md

 * Travel
 * Surrealist, Impressionist, Art Deco, and related art

 For me, *"interesting"* **does not** mean *"agreeable"*.
 I am a strong independent and value ideological diversity.
 I strive to expose myself to ideas that span the entire political spectrum, and am constantly re-assessing my political sentiments.
 I am consistently inconsistent.
-I am an aware and skeptical user of some social media, and avid critic of technology that does not adhere to the concepts put forward in [digital wellbeing](https://wellbeing.google/) and [humane technology](http://humanetech.com/).
+I am an aware and skeptical user of some social media, and avid critic of technology that does not adhere to the concepts put forward in [digital wellbeing](https://wellbeing.google/), [humane technology](http://humanetech.com/), and [digital minimalism](https://www.amazon.com/Digital-Minimalism-Choosing-Focused-Noisy/dp/0525536515).